adelekuzmiakova/pytorch3d-renderer/README.md

 python -m render
 ```

 This takes a 3D `.obj` file and renders it to create 2D images from multiple viewpoints based on parameters specified in `params.json`.
-These parameters include:
+The resulting images are then saved in `out/` directory.
+The `.json` parameters include:

 ```json
 {